mjgrzybek/ebpf-domain-filtering-design/design.md

 - `udphdr` - UDP header
 - `icmphdr` - ICMP header

-It allows to realively easdily filter traffic based on L3 and L4 criteria.
+It allows to realively easily filter traffic based on L3 and L4 criteria.

 ### Traffic control
 Works for both incomming and outgoing traffic.